 Throughout the semester I will do my best to help you succeed in this course.
-First, I will offer small group "law firm" meetings to check in with students to see how they are doing with the materials and course.
+First, I will offer informal "law firm sub group" gatherings to check in with students to see how they are doing with the materials and course.
 Second, throughout the semester we will work on multiple choice questions to both assist you in mastering the materials and expose you to bar exam question format.

-Third, you will be given the opportunity to take an ungraded one-hour practice exam about mid-way through the semester.
-I will return the practice exams with individualized feedback and go over a model sample answer in class.
+Third, you will be given the opportunity to take the Mock Mid-Term, which will consist of a one-hour practice exam question.
+I will return your answers to the Mock Mid-Term with individualized feedback and go over a model sample answer in class.
 You are encouraged to visit with me one-on-one to discuss your practice exam, my comments, and ways you might improve moving forward.

 Towards the end of the semester I will provide a packet of additional sample essay questions that you may find helpful to use and review as you prepare for the final exam.
 I am happy to discuss these questions with you in general terms during my office hours.
 I will not provide written feedback on written responses to these questions.
 Finally, I will hold a review session at the end of the semester to provide an overview of all materials covered.
 Ground rules for that session, including how to provide me with your questions in advance, will be provided towards the end of the semester.